AM-ina99/AM-ina99/README.md

 ---

 ### 👩‍💻 About Me
-I'm a **Data Analyst and AI & ML Enthusiast** passionate about uncovering insights and transforming raw data into clear, actionable stories.
+I'm a junior **Data Analyst and AI & ML Enthusiast** passionate about uncovering insights and transforming raw data into clear, actionable stories.
 I have hands-on experience in **data cleaning, analysis, and dashboard creation** using **Python, SQL, Power BI, and Excel** — and I’m continuously exploring **Machine Learning** to enhance my analytical skills.

 - 🔭 Currently improving my **Power BI and SQL** reporting skills